nunzayin/dotfiles/README.md

 - `git`
 - Github helper (`gh`) TODO: check if `gh` is authed
+- `yay`

 ## Workspace // Programs affected

+These ones will be able to be installed if not presented.
+Configs in this repo are related to these programs and packages

+- ZSH
-- ZSH + Oh My Zsh
+- Oh My Zsh
+- `nunzayin/utils`
 - Xorg + xinit + unclutter
-- i3wm + i3lock-color + nm-applet
+- i3wm + i3lock-color + nm-applet + gxkb-ru-by-flags + volctl
+- maim
--
+- xclip

-## Related installations

-These ones will be installed if not presented:

-- `nunzayin/utils`
+- dmenu